Robert-van-Engelen/Forth500/manual.md

     WORDS ↲

-Hit any key to continue or BREAK to stop.
+Hit any key to continue.
+Hit C/CE or BREAK to stop.
 BREAK generally terminates the execution of a Forth500 subroutine associated with a word.

 To list words that fully and partially match a given name, type:

     WORDS NAME ↲

 For example, `WORDS DUP` lists all words with names that contain the part `DUP` (the `WORDS` search is case sensitive).
-Press BREAK or C/CE to stop listing more words.
+Press C/CE or BREAK to stop listing more words.

 Words like `DUP` operate on the stack.  `DUP` duplicates the top value,